Ceaser404/Blokus-Game/README.md

 <h3>Blue wins with the lowest remaining tiles!</h3>

-<h4>The game is missing useful features such as an undo button, flipping pieces, and the pieces images do not yet switch properly based on remaining players to name a few issues.
+<h4>The game is missing useful features such as an undo button, flipping pieces, and the pieces images do not yet switch colors properly when players are removed to name a few issues.
   However, this game was useful in learning to use Javascript DOM tools such as .getElementById(), .innerHTML, .querySelector(), and .addEventListener(). </h4>